lucianhu/tutorialSVcalling/README.md

 Submitted by: Baylor College of Medicine (BCM)

-Study: A public-private-academic consortium, Genome-in-a-Bottle (GIAB), hosted by NIST to develop reference materials and standards for clinical sequencing
+Study: A public-private-academic consortium, Genome-in-a-Bottle (GIAB), hosted by NIST to develop reference materials and standards for clinical sequencing.

 Instrument: PACBIO_SMRT (Sequel II)